Global markets under Trump: Build the Wall (Street)!... and China

 Other emerging markets that were initially in Trump's cross-hairs have had a much rougher ride, although in many cases it has been COVID-19 that has done the real damage, as has been the case with oil LCOc1 and commodity markets.

 Mexico's peso MXN=, which slumped nearly 8% the day Trump was elected in 2016, is now down nearly 13%.
-But it was up nearly 15% from those lows before the pandemic struck.
+But it was up nearly 15% from those lows before the pandemic struck, even though the NAFTA trade deal had been shredded and parts of Trump's "big beautiful wall" had gone up.

 Turkey's lira TRY=, which came under scrutiny when Ankara was buying Russian-made defence missiles, has collapsed more than 60 percent, though its domestic strains have been the bigger problem.

-Russia's rouble RUB= had been up, in contrast, until Trump's Democrat rival, Joe Biden, began opening a lead in the polls.
+In contrast, Russia's rouble RUB= had been up until Trump's Democrat rival, Joe Biden, who is expected to take a tougher line on Moscow, began opening a lead in the polls.

 For a graphic on Emerging market currencies since Trump’s election: